ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2-lab003.md

 {% endhighlight %}

 ### Define Constants and Variables
 There are several constants and variables that you will reference throughout this code.
-This code is written to support the MCP3008 ADC.
-At the end of this lab you will find a link to the final solution with comments for code changes to support the MCP3208 8-channel/12-bit ADC and the MCP3002 dual-channel/10-bit ADC (there are minor differences and they are noted throughout tis lab).
+This code is written to support the MCP3002, MCP3008, and MCP3208 ADCs.
+You must set the value of <code>ADC_DEVICE</code> to the specific ADC you are using, and follow the appropriate wiring diagram (above).

 {% highlight csharp %}
 public sealed partial class MainPage : Page
 {
     /* Important!
-Change this to either AdcDevice.MCP3002, AdcDevice.MCP3208 or AdcDevice.MCP3008 depending on which ADC you chose     */ private AdcDevice ADC_DEVICE = AdcDevice.MCP3002;
+Change this to either AdcDevice.MCP3002, AdcDevice.MCP3208 or AdcDevice.MCP3008 depending on which ADC you chose     */ private AdcDevice ADC_DEVICE = AdcDevice.MCP3008;

     enum AdcDevice { NONE, MCP3002, MCP3208, MCP3008 };